-- successful-ok: no request attributes were substituted or ignored (same as Print-Job) and no requested attributes were unsupported. - successful-ok-ignored-or-substituted-attributes: same as PrintJob, except the "requested-attributes" operation attribute MAY, but NEED NOT, be returned with the unsupported values. successful-ok-conflicting-attributes: same as Print-Job.
+successful-ok: no operation attributes or values were substituted or ignored (same as Print-Job) and no requested attributes were unsupported.

+successful-ok-ignored-or-substituted-attributes: The "requested-attributes" operation attribute MAY, but NEED NOT, be returned with the unsupported values.